apinstein/xero-capitalization-and-amortization-utilities/README.md

 # XERO Amoritization Schedule Importer

+## The Problem...

 The proper way to account for a loan in XERO is to have a periodic entry that posts to a Bank account, an interest account, and a liability account.

 Since XERO doesn't have a built-in feature to create amortization schedules for loans, this becomes a tedious, error-prone, manual process.

+## The Solution...

-However, there is a way to automate this entire process in under 5 minutes using XERO's Manual Journal import feature.
+There is a way to automate this entire process in under 5 minutes using XERO's Manual Journal import feature.

-Instructions:
+## Instructions

 1. Open the spreadsheet document
 1. Adjust all variables on the `CONFIG` sheet